Most love relationships begin, develop, and even unravel without our being fully aware of what’s going on. Especially at the beginning.

-3. Intensifying Stage
+3. Intensifying or Bliss Stage

 You are both checking the other to see if you share deeper feelings, and you’re looking for signals that this person wants to move forward.

 If you are in the intensifying stage . . .

-It’s easy to get caught up in the excitement of this new relationship.
+It’s easy to get caught up in the excitement of this new connection.
 But this is an important time to make sure you are both on the same page before you become more intimate or involved.

 4. Integration Stage

-You become sexually intimate and become more willing to be vulnerable and open about various aspects of your life.
+You become sexually intimate and are more willing to be vulnerable and open about various aspects of your life.
 This is the point when you are truly in love and feel free to express this with one another.